biswaranjanray/cloud-sf-extension-cap-sample/README.md

 	Navigate to mta_archives folder and run the below command from CLI

    `cf deploy cloud-cap-xf-sf_0.0.1.mtar`

+   > Incase you need to deploy the application again, delete the sfextension-service instance and then deploy.

 ### Step 4: Enterprise Messaging Application
 1. Follow the steps [here](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/d6389ec67f2e451b8d4cadc19c4bc369.html) to subscribe to the Enterprise Messaging Business Application